|

 ever listens to me!!

-Yeah, Saul!
-(Sarcastically) I remember how firmly you stood
+(Sarcastically) I remember how firmly you stood against them!

-Judah: He is a God of miracles.
-Men cannot work miracles;
+Judah: Yahweh is a God of miracles.
+Men cannot work

 Reader 1: At the very season and on the very day